Year One

 Welcome to Year 1's page!

-We are split into 2 classes - Pelicans with Mrs Lawrence (Teacher).and Yellow Wagtails with Mrs Merrick (Teacher and Phase Leader).
+We are split into 2 classes - Pelicans with Mrs Lawrence (Teacher).and Yellow Wagtails with Mrs Shaw (Teacher).

 Below, please find some key information for this half term: